hwayne/learntla/content/concurrency/procedures-and-macros.md

 ### Order of operations

 PlusCal enforces a strict ordering of its blocks.
-The `define` block hass to come before any macros, which has to come before any procedures, which has to come before any processes.
+The `define` block has to come before any macros, which has to come before any procedures, which has to come before any processes.